Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass-Creating.md

 When Unity renders a material that is not supported by the current injection point, it results in an undefined behavior.
 For example, rendering GameObjects with lit shaders in the **After Opaque Depth And Normal** injection point produces unexpected results.

+Also note that decals are not supported on objects rendered by the DrawRenderers pass.

 <a name="Object-ID-Custom-Pass"></a>

 ## Object ID Custom Pass